Galaxy S26 Edge release date expectations, price estimates, and upgrades

 - Charging: 25W

-- Storage: 256 GB, 512 GB and 1 TB
+- Storage: 256 GB, 512 GB, and 1 TB

-Under the hood, the Galaxy S26 Edge is expected to pack Qualcomm’s next-gen Snapdragon 8 Elite Gen 5 processor (at least in some regions), paired with either 12 or 16 GB of RAM.
+Under the hood, the Galaxy S26 Edge is expected to pack Qualcomm’s latest Snapdragon 8 Elite Gen 5 processor (at least in some regions), paired with either 12 or 16 GB of RAM.
 Storage options could go all the way up to 1 TB, giving you plenty of room for apps, photos, and videos.

 That new chipset should handle on-device AI like a champ, while keeping everyday performance smooth and reliable no matter how heavy you push it.